evacaribbean/JavaConsole-Basics/README.md

  ```

 <br>
-Comments to the code files will be in each `class file`.
+Additional notes and comments will be in each `class file`.